PaloAltoNetworks/prismacloud-api-python/README.md

 This project includes a Python SDK for the Prisma Cloud APIs (CSPM, CWPP, and PCCS) in the form of a Python package.
 It also includes reference scripts that utilize the SDK.

-Major changes with Version 4.0:
+Major changes with Version 5.0:

-* Published as a Python package.
-* Uses `~/.prismacloud/` instead of the current working directory as its default configuration file directory.
-* Uses `~/.prismacloud/credentials.json` instead of `pc-settings.conf` as its default configuration file.
+* Command-line argument and configuration file changes.

 ## Table of Contents